falcondev-oss/trpc-vue-query/README.md

 ## Acknowledgements

-Huge thanks to [Robert Soriano](https://github.com/wobsoriano) for creating `nuxt-trpc`!
+Huge thanks to [Robert Soriano](https://github.com/wobsoriano) for creating `trpc-nuxt`!
 We just adapted his work to work with Vue Query.